 Proud of it, too.
-Rumford is the “2014 Rodeo Clown of the Year,” an honor he told me he has won three of the five years he’s been clowning.
-“Pretty fortunate,” he said.
+Rumford is the "2014 Rodeo Clown of the Year," an honor he said he has won three of the five years he's been clowning.
+"Pretty fortunate," he said.

-I interviewed Rumford last week when the “World’s Toughest Rodeo” made a stop at St. Paul’s X.
+I interviewed Rumford last week when the "World's Toughest Rodeo" made a stop at St. Paul's Xcel Energy Center.

 Q: You're that rare person who can't be insulted by being called a clown?

 A: No!
 Being a clown is great.
 I make a lot of money and do what I want.
 Pretty easy going.